 The Catrike Trail is the perfect trike for those beginning to trike, as well as veterans, such as myself.
 As its name states, this trike is the master of all bicycle trails.
 With 27 gears and 20 inch wheels all around, the ease of climbing hills makes this a trail master.
-The seat height and angle give you an excellent view that all the beautiful bicycle trails have to offer.
+The seat height and angle give you an excellent view of all the beautiful bicycle trails have to offer.

 The Catrike frame is heat treated aircraft grade aluminum, which makes the trike considerably lighter than other models of trikes in its price range, weighing in at only 32 pounds.